Max Weber: Marriage, early work, and breakdown

-From 1893 to 1899, Weber was a member of the Pan-German League (Alldeutscher Verband), an organisation that opposed the influx of Polish workers.
-The degree of his support for the Germanisation of Poles and similar German nationalist policies continues to be debated by scholars.
+From 1893 to 1899, Weber was a Pan-German League (Alldeutscher Verband) member.
+They opposed the influx of Polish workers.
+How much he supported the Germanisation of Poles and similar German nationalist policies is debated by scholars.
 Weber and his wife moved to Freiburg in 1894, where he was appointed professor of economics at the University of Freiburg.
-His 1895 inaugural lecture, "The Nation State and Economic Policy", criticised Polish immigration and argued that the Junkers were encouraging Slavic immigration to serve their economic interests over those of Germany.
+His 1895 inaugural lecture, "The Nation State and Economic Policy", criticised Polish immigration and argued that the Junkers encouraged it to serve their economic interests over those of Germany.
 It influenced the politician Friedrich Naumann to create the National-Social Association, which was a Christian socialist and German nationalist political organisation.
 Weber was pessimistic regarding its potential success, and it dissolved after winning a single Reichstag seat in the 1903 German federal election.
-In 1896, he accepted an appointment to a chair in economics and finance at Heidelberg University.
-There, Weber and his wife became the central figures in the eponymous Weber Circle, which included Georg Jellinek, Ernst Troeltsch, and Werner Sombart.
+In 1896, he was appointed to a Heidelberg University economics and finance chair.
+There, Weber and his wife became central to the eponymous Weber Circle, which included Georg Jellinek, Ernst Troeltsch, and Werner Sombart.
 Younger scholars, such as György Lukács and Robert Michels, also joined it.

 In June 1897, Weber had a severe quarrel with his father over his father's treatment of his mother.
-Weber Sr. died two months later while on a trip to Riga, leaving the argument unresolved.
-Afterwards, Weber became increasingly prone to depression, nervousness, and insomnia, which made it difficult for him to fulfill his professorial duties.
-His condition forced him to seek an exemption from his teaching obligations, which was granted in 1899.
-He spent time in the Heilanstalt für Nervenkranke Konstanzer Hof in 1898 and in a different sanatorium in Bad Urach in 1900.
-Weber also travelled to Corsica and Italy between 1899 and 1903 in order to alleviate his illness.
+Weber Sr. died two months later during a trip to Riga, leaving the argument unresolved.
+Afterwards, Weber became increasingly depressed, nervous, and insomniac, making it difficult for him to fulfill his professorial duties.
+He sought a teaching exemption, which was granted in 1899.
+He stayed in the Heilanstalt für Nervenkranke Konstanzer Hof in 1898 and in a different sanatorium in Bad Urach in 1900.
+Weber also travelled to Corsica and Italy between 1899 and 1903 to recuperate.
 He fully withdrew from teaching in 1903 and did not return to it until 1918.
 Weber thoroughly described his ordeal with mental illness in a personal chronology that his widow later destroyed.
-Its destruction was possibly caused by Marianne's fear that the Nazis would discredit his work if his experience with mental illness were widely known.
+She potentially feared that the Nazis would discredit his work if his experience with mental illness were widely known.